powerchordlabs/forte-api/README.md

 ### Endpoints

 Endpoints are the main progamming point for api data access.
-They are the fluent abstractions of the REST API endpoints.
+They are the abstractions of the REST API endpoints.
 All of the endpoints return promises to allow chaining.

 ```js
 api.organizations.getOne('orgid').then(